droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

 > * In addition, four werewolves also remain to guard the den, rotating their watch in pairs.
 (The four werewolves, Azianka, Davanka, Kobal, and Radovan are newly infected by Kiril and obey him slavishly.)
 > * Whilst all other werewolves will be on the hunt, about half a dozen wolves still remain at the den.
 >
-> Players who show sympathy and compassion for Bianca's marital troubles, share their own experiences with a similar situation, and succeed on a DC 20 Charisma (Persuasion) check can convince her to share the information in **Bianca's Fall** below.
+> Players who show sympathy and compassion for Bianca's marital troubles, share their own experiences with a similar situation, and succeed on a DC 20 Diplomacy check can convince her to share the information in **Bianca's Fall** below.
 (Bianca doesn't know the information regarding Ezmerelda, Ludmilla, or what Kiril did in Berez.)
-Players who subsequently succeed on an additional DC 15 Charisma (Persuasion) check can also convince Bianca to guide them to Mother Night's shrine when they enter the den.
+Players who subsequently succeed on an additional DC 15 Diplomacy check can also convince Bianca to guide them to Mother Night's shrine when they enter the den.

 > [!lore]+ **Bianca’s Fall**
 > Thirteen years ago, Bianca—a twenty-one-year-old **noble**—fell in love with a brawny and strapping young logger named Kiril Stoyanovich.
 Against her parents’ wishes, she fled from her life of privilege and wealth and became Kiril’s wife, living with him in a small, humble cottage in the nearby woods.
 They were poor, but happy—or so Bianca thought.